wendellpiez/XMLLunchbox/README.md

 Note that there is a dot at the end of the line.

+Docker recognizes the configuration given in `Dockerfile` and installs the container on your system.

 This instruction gives the name (tag) `xmllunchbox` to the container.
 You might wish to assign your own name, or let Docker assign one of its whimsical random names (just leave the `-t xmllunchbox` flag off).

 ### Check and tweak the launch scripts

-To run, your scripts must be recognized by the system as "executable"
+In the distribution are a couple of launch scripts (described in more detail below).
+To run, your scripts must be recognized by the system as executable.

 ```
-chmod 755 *.sh
+> chmod 755 *.sh
 ```

 From that point, you should be able to run either script from a shell (command prompt) as described below.